kevinderrane/OP-Waiting-List-Analysis/README.md

 # OP-Waiting-List-Analysis
-An analysis of outpatient waiting list datasets available at National Open Data Portal from data.gov.ie
+An analysis of Outpatient waiting list datasets available at National Open Data Portal from data.gov.ie

-Open OP-Waiting-List-Analysis.md
+This was part of an assignment for the Case Studeis in Data Analytics module as part of the Msc in Data Analytics.

+The assignment can be seen by opening OP-Waiting-List-Analysis.md

+### Assignment details:
 The task for the student here is to develop an R or Python program to process OP Waiting List* available on National Open Data portal (http://data.gov.ie/).
 This involves connecting to the CKAN platform and accessing the datasets and associated files for each year on the portal.
 In addition, the